open-autonomy/escort/diagram/EscortDeactivation.md

 # Escort Deactivation
-When an escort is deactivated, the Fleet Management System (FMS) sends a request to the Autonomous Haulage System (AHS) to deactivate the escort on all Autonomous Vehicles (AV) that are currently adhering to it.
+When an escort is deactivated, the FMS sends a request to the AHS to deactivate the escort on all AVs that are currently adhering to it.
 The AHS then communicates with each AV to remove the active escort zone.

 > [!IMPORTANT]
 > - All systems shall implement idempotency when managing Escort Deactivations.